omnilaboratory/OmniBOLT-spec/OmniBOLT-06-Automatic-Market-Maker-and-DEX.md

 Liquidity providers are incentivized by receiving the transaction fee (0.3% in general).

 This paper presents an AMM on lightning network, which is more general than current existing constant product/sum/mix models, and the infrastructure is completely different than the onchain AMM. **It is an abstraction of constant invariant model**: the curve is a 1-manifold, which is locally homeomorphic to the open unit circle, not predefined, but calculated during the system working.
 We don't make assumption about pricing of underlying assets.
-At different price level and with the changing of the intrinsic value of the asset, shape of curve has to change.
+At different price level and with the changing of the intrinsic value of assets, shape of curve has to change.
+This model is not only for ligtning, but also suitable for any layer 2 networks.

 We introduce the concept manifold here because the global curce is not proper to be predefined.
 Constant product or constant sum invariants are special cases of 1-manifold.
 The two models work because the arbitragers will exploit tiny price differences between different markets, if the price deviates substantially from fair value.